Borealiscodes/uma-universal/uma-universal/docs/meta/stability_report.md

 - meta_index.md
 - forest_roots.md

-### 2026-07-02 — Myth-Scale Index Refactored into Cosmology
+### 2026-07-02 — Myth-Scale Meta Index Refactored into Cosmology
 The file previously named `myth_scale_meta_index.md` was determined to be symbolic cosmology rather than structural indexing.
 It was rewritten as `myth_scale_cosmology.md` and relocated to the Mythic Plane.